 The manuscript will not be withdrawn from publication process until a completed, signed form is received by the editorial office.
 Authors must not assume that their manuscript has been withdrawn until they have received appropriate notification to this effect from the editorial office.

 If the author withdraws a manuscript after submission to before publication of the Early View version in the journal, the manuscript will be withdrawn within 48 hours of receiving the "Article Change Form".
-If the author withdraws a manuscript after proofreading have been sent to the author, the article publication charges, if paid by the authors, will not be refunded.
+If the author withdraws a manuscript after the Acceptance Letter have been sent to the author, the article publication charges, if paid by the authors, will not be refunded.
 This has been done so that authors submit to us only those manuscripts which they really want to publish.

-All the Relevant information of the journal is available in the website, therefore please go through before sending your article.
+Note:- All the Relevant information of the journal is available in the website, therefore please go through before sending your article.
 This is the responsibility of the authors only to check the journal indexing and other information before sending their articles to the journal.

 If the authors do not reply to communication from the editorial office, even after multiple reminders, at any stage of the publication process; Editor-in-chief of the Journal holds all rights to disclose the conduct of the authors and content of the manuscript without further approval from the authors, and cannot be held responsible for the consequences arising from it.